Board of Directors

 Before joining Icon Ventures, Tom was with Canaan Partners, an early-stage venture capital firm with $2 billion under management.
 He first developed his skills as a technology investor and entrepreneur during the five years he spent with Summit Partners, a venture capital firm managing over $6 billion.
 As an entrepreneur, Tom co-founded and spent five years as President and COO of North Systems, a venture-backed software company.

-At Icon, Tom is on the Board of or actively involved with Awarepoint, Bill.com, Groundwork, Hara, Huddle, KIXEYE, MarketLive, Reputation.com, Voltage Security, Xambala and Yodle.
-Prior Icon investments include 41st Parameter (Experian), Brion Technologies (ASML Holdings NV), ClairMail (Monitise), DATAllegro (Microsoft), Infinera (INFN), Mimosa Systems (Iron Mountain), PostPath (Cisco Systems) and Solidcore Systems (McAfee).
+At Icon, Tom is on the Board of or actively involved with Awarepoint, Bill.com, Groundwork, Huddle, KIXEYE, MarketLive, Reputation.com, Synack, Teladoc, Xambala and Yodle.
+Prior Icon investments include 41st Parameter (Experian), Brion Technologies (ASML Holdings NV), ClairMail (Monitise), DATAllegro (Microsoft), Infinera (INFN), Mimosa Systems (Iron Mountain), PostPath (Cisco Systems), Solidcore Systems (McAfee) and Voltage Security (Hewlett-Packard).

 Tom's past investments include AmeriPath (PATH), HAHT Commerce (Global eXchange Services), IntelliQuest (IQST), Microbank Software (SunGard Data Systems), Pediatrix Medical Group (PDX), Powerwave Technologies (PWAV), and SteriGenics International (STER).